-This Recommendation is addressed to significant supervised entities and significant supervised groups as defined in Article 2(16) and (22) of Regulation (EU) No 468/2014 (ECB/2014/17).
+This Recommendation is addressed to significant supervised entities and significant supervised groups as defined in points (16) and (22) of Article 2 of Regulation (EU) No 468/2014 (ECB/2014/17).

-This Recommendation is also addressed to the national competent authorities and designated authorities with regard to less significant supervised entities and less significant supervised groups as defined in Article 2(7) and (23) of Regulation (EU) No 468/2014 (ECB/2014/17).
-The national competent and designated authorities are expected to apply this Recommendation to such entities and groups, as deemed appropriate9.
+This Recommendation is also addressed to the national competent authorities and designated authorities with regard to less significant supervised entities and less significant supervised groups as defined in points (7) and (23) of Article 2 of Regulation (EU) No 468/2014 (ECB/2014/17).
+The national competent and designated authorities are expected to apply this Recommendation to such entities and groups, as deemed appropriate 10.

-Done at Frankfurt am Main, 17 December 2015.
+Done at Frankfurt am Main, 28 December 2017.